AOSSIE-Org/Social-Street-Smart/Docs/GSoC/2024/VishavSingla.md

 - 🚀 Tested and deployed all endpoints, ensuring they are production-ready
 - 🛠️ Streamlined deployment processes, reducing downtime and improving maintainability

+#### CI/CD
+- Made Github Workflow CI for all servers

+#### Frontend integration for News Origin and FakeNews
+- Added scripts for FakeNews and News Origin in eventPage
+- Upgraded outdated code for manifest version 3 for fakenews, ImageAPI and NewsOrigin

 #### Ongoing Work

 - 📝 Preparing to publish the extension on various platforms
-- 🔧 Addressing existing issues in the codebase due to changes in social media sites
+- 🔧 Addressing existing issues in the codebase

 ### Commits and Pull Requests